kahnwong/docs.karnwong.me/docs/knowledge-base/resources/data-science.md

 - [Math Inspector](https://mathinspector.com) - A Visual Programming Environment for Scientific Computing.
 - [MLNotify](https://mlnotify.aporia.com) - Get notified when train() is complete.
 - [The LF AI & Data Foundation](https://landscape.lfai.foundation)

-### Pandas
-- [dovpanda](https://github.com/dovpanda-dev/dovpanda) - Directions overlay for working with pandas in an analysis environment.
-- [Modin](https://github.com/modin-project/modin) - Modin: Speed up your Pandas workflows by changing a single line of code.
-- [swifter](https://github.com/jmcarpenter2/swifter) - A package which efficiently applies any function to a pandas dataframe or series in the fastest available manner.